Guest Post by Sarah Parker

 Old appliances and electronics (also called e-waste) fall under the category of hazardous waste.
 This means that they are toxic, corrosive, flammable and all-around nasty.
 If one were to dump an old appliance in a landfill in would sit there for all eternity whilst polluting the soil, water and air.
 Examples of appliances that we need to make sure we recycle are dishwashers, refrigerators, microwaves, stoves, washer and dryers, cell phones, televisions, computers, and DVD players.
 Of course there are many other household gadgets that need to be carefully disposed of as well, such as fluorescent light bulbs and batteries.

 Landfills are the oldest form of waste treatment we have, but the ever increasing amount of appliances and e-waste the public consumes is a growing threat to their sustainability.
 In the United States, consumers are constantly purchasing and upgrading their gadgetry in order to “keep up with the Joneses”, oftentimes discarding old products in their trash bin where they end up sitting in a landfill.
+There are companies that specialize in e-waste recycling and will recycle electronic items in an environmentally responsible way.
 In California it has been illegal since 1994 to send them to the landfill, yet people still do.

 An incorrectly disposed of appliance will cause serious environmental problems.
 It’s byproducts, which can be solid, liquid, or gas, will seep down into the water table.
 We will eventually consume them, either through drinking the water or eating contaminated fish and other types of seafood.
 Pollutants and heavy metals will run into the soil, damaging plant life and eco-systems, as well as travel many miles through the atmosphere if they are burned .
 The United Nations Environmental Programme (UNEP) estimates that as much as 400 million tons of hazardous waste ends up in landfills each year.